 In 2019, PEF enters its ‘transition phase’, which mainly aims to assess its ability and adequacy in policy settings.
 Currently, European Aluminium considers the direct use of PEF for policy purposes as premature, instead of supporting a more robust and fully-harmonised assessment framework.
 We will continue to monitor this topic and support further refinements of the methodology and data.

 Also in 2018, we published our Environmental Profile Report, which provides accurate and reliable European data on the environmental performance of aluminium production and transformation.
-The launch of the report and our outreach was very successful, achieving more than 1,100 visitors on the webpage, reaching more than 38,500 Twitter impressions as well as 6,000 views of the video developed for the report, making it the second-most viewed video on the European Aluminium Youtube Channel.
+The launch of the report and our outreach was very successful, achieving more than 1,100 visitors on the webpage, reaching more than 38,500 Twitter impressions as well as 6,000 views of the video, making it the second-most viewed video on the European Aluminium YouTube channel.

-In addition, our datasets are in the process of being integrated into major Lifecycle Analysis (LCA) databases, such as Eco-invent or Gabi.
-In 2019, a new project to update the refining datasets was initiated with the members of the recycling division.
+In addition, our datasets are in the process of being integrated into major Lifecycle Analysis (LCA) databases, such as eco-invent or Gabi.
+In 2019, a new project aiming at updating the refining datasets was initiated with the members of the recycling division.